mcohen01/node-quickbooks/README.md

 <a name="reportAgedReceivables" />
 #### reportAgedReceivables(options, callback)

-Retrieves the AgedReceivables Report from Quickbooks
+Retrieves the AgedReceivables Report from QuickBooks

 __Arguments__